-We will spend a lot of time on this module because it is so important and has such a wide scope.
-As we are dealing with a variety of life's circumstances, we will be casting the net widely at the beginning and focusing more later on.
+We will give a lot of thought in this module because it is so important and has such a wide scope.
+As we are dealing with a variety of life's circumstances, we will be casting the net widely at the beginning and focussing more later on.